jupyterhub/jupyterhub/docs/source/explanation/concepts.md

   what it does out of the box) and makes the hub not too dissimilar to an advanced ssh server.

-There are many more advanced spawners:
+There are [many more advanced spawners](/reference/spawners), and to show the diversity of spawning strategys some are listed below:

 - **SudoSpawner** is like LocalProcessSpawner but lets you run JupyterHub without root.  `sudo` has to be configured to allow the